-Chuck D. Barlow is Vice-President, Environmental Strategy and Policy of Entergy Corporation, an integrated electric utility company based in New Orleans.
+Chuck D. Barlow is Vice President, Sustainability and Environmental Policy, of Entergy Corporation, an integrated electric utility company based in New Orleans.
 Barlow supports the Entergy companies from offices in Jackson, Mississippi and New Orleans.
 Prior to accepting this position, Barlow acted as Associate General Counsel – Environmental at Entergy.
 Previously, he worked as General Counsel of the Mississippi Department of Environmental Quality from 1996 to 2003.
 From 1990 through May 1996, he was associated with the Jackson office of Phelps Dunbar, L.L.P., where he practiced environmental law and general litigation.
 In 1989-1990 Barlow clerked for former Chief Judge Charles Clark of the United States Court of Appeals for the Fifth Circuit.

 Barlow holds the Master of Laws (LL.M.) in environmental and natural resource law from the Northwestern School of Law of Lewis & Clark College, Portland, Oregon, where he graduated magna cum laude in 1995.
 In 2007, he was honored with Lewis and Clark’s Distinguished Environmental Graduate Award.
 Barlow received his undergraduate degree from Mississippi College in 1984 with special distinction and high honors, the Master of Arts in English from the University of Virginia in 1986, and his law degree from the Mississippi College School of Law in 1989 (magna cum laude).